ghgemmer/Halloween/README.md

 wire underground type cables.
 Standard twisted servo wire consists of 3 wires twisted around each other.
 For servos this is used for power, ground, and signal.
 Twisted wires help eliminate noise.
 The servo wires are also used for things other than the servos as the wire is very flexible and easy to use.
 The two 7 wire cables are underground type cables, although not used underground.
-The underground type cable was first used for the connections between prop and controller but, due to the gauge of wire in it, is much less flexible than the servo wire which was used later on.
+The underground type cable was first used for the connections between prop and controller as it is bundled inside a sheathing but due to the gauge of wire in it, is much less flexible than the servo wire which was used later on.

 Both cables and servo wires are about 15 feet in length from controller to prop which was long enough for me